 One of the biggest annoyances for most people when using Qantas Points are the taxes and fees they slug you with when redeeming points.
-For Economy flights, these can often be a deal breaker for using points when fares are cheap.
+For Economy Class flights, these can often be a deal breaker for using points when fares are cheap.

 Why American Airlines redemptions with Qantas are cheaper than booking with Qantas directly